Why We Love Delta. You Should Too.

 - Theta: Theta is time decay.
 How do you profit from getting older?

 - Gama: how fast are you going to get directionally exposed, how fast things are changing.

 The Multifaceted Delta

 But this article is about Delta.
-Delta is very powerful and multifaceted, like your favourite superhero.
-Delta has an all around personality.
+Delta is very powerful and multifaceted, like your favorite superhero.
+Delta has an all-around personality.
 So if you have tolerance for just one greek, I would encourage you to adopt Delta.

 - Delta is Direction (position & portfolio)